Bud82jp/Bud82jp/README.md

 ## My Projects

 ### Some of the repositories that highlight my journey so far are:
 -

 ## Interests

 - Programming (Python, VBA, and many more )
-- Tinkering with electronics such as(insert electronic)
+- Tinkering with electronics such as computers and Raspberry Pis
-- Aviation (Airplanes) (add something specific you like about planes)
+- Aviation (Airplanes) and the large variety of aircraft and information

 ## Connect with Me
 ### You can connect with me on various platforms such as:

 [LinkedIn](https://www.linkedin.com/in/jack-pretty-8992ab376/)

 [PLATFORM](PLATFORM)